shizmob/pydle/README.md

   - [SASL](http://ircv3.atheme.org/extensions/sasl-3.1)
   - [IRCv3.1](http://ircv3.atheme.org/)
   - (partial, in progress) [IRCv3.2](http://ircv3.atheme.org)
-* Asynchronous: IRC is an asynchronous protocol and so should a library that implements it be.
+* Callback-based: IRC is an asynchronous protocol and so should a library that implements it be.
 Callbacks are used to process events from the server.
 * Modularized and extensible: Features on top of RFC1459 are implemented as seperate modules for a user to pick and choose, and write their own.
 Broad features are written to be as extensible as possible.
 * Liberally licensed: The 3-clause BSD license ensures you can use it everywhere.